 MXXO told their professor they were leaving art school to “become an outsider artist or something,” a statement that has become a reality for the Dallas artist.
 While in the beginning the snarky sayings and trite turns of phrase painted on torn pieces of boxes with leftover paint from dropping out of school were born out of frustration, the catharsis of creating bore a new inspiration.

-An artistic identity was formed and dubbed MXXO, and the line “Nowhere or Bust” launched on Instagram (@nowhereorbust).
+An artistic identity was formed and dubbed MXXO, and an inclusive Open House Art Salon project realized.
 Regardless of the followers or popularity of the work, the process of creating remains grounded in the real-world events and emotions that trigger the need to purge creatively.
 Each piece is tethered to moments and major life shifts that the artist can recall instantly.

 “I would have months-long periods where I wouldn’t create anything, then something would set me off, and I’d make 10 things in a week,” MXXO explains.

 As life continues, MXXO’s work continues to evolve.
-With time and resources often limited for the artist, MXXO uses new media outlets like Instagram Stories to capture the commentary and imagery of their style in the moment.
-The limited tools of the social media platform in a way mirror the more traditional limited tools of crusty old paints and cardboard that MXXO started with.
+With time and resources often limited for the artist, MXXO uses new media outlets to capture the commentary and imagery of their style in the moment.
+The limited tools of social media in a way mirror the more traditional limited tools of crusty old paints and cardboard that MXXO started with.
 The stream of consciousness is delivered one way or another for viewers to see.

 “One of my favorite parts of working with text is that regardless of whether you end up liking it or not, you have to read it to decide,” says MXXO.
 “And at that point I’m already in your head.”